 This configuration does not give the best performance in comparison to Scenario 1: Replicated DT, One Copy Per Server, Local Deployment, Local Only Consumption, especially for a static environment where no migration is involved and there is one and only one member of the distributed topic on each managed server.
-Applications where no migration is involved and where there is one and only one member of the distributed topic on each managed server can use Scenario 1.
+Applications where no migration is involved and where there is one and only one member of the distributed topic on each managed server.
+Applications